-GHC 9-1-1's revenue is based on cellular and traditional landline phones.
-The growth in cellular phones has leveled off due to market saturation-the slight growth in cellular phones is now barely offsetting the decrease in traditional landline phones resulting in homeowners relying solely on their wireless devices.
-More devices with newer technology are being used to contact 9-1-1 which requires upgrades to the 9-1-1 infrastructure and network.
-As a result, GHC 9-1-1 had to increase its monthly 9-1-1 service fees for wireline customers within Harris and Fort Bend counties.
+GHC 9-1-1's revenue is based on cellular and landline phones.
+The growth in cellular phones has leveled off due to market saturation-the slight growth in cellular phones is offsetting some of the decrease in traditional landline phones resulting in homeowners relying solely on their wireless devices.
+More devices with newer technology are being used to contact 9-1-1, which require upgrades to the 9-1-1 infrastructure and network.

-The GHC 9-1-1 Board of Managers approved the 2019 operational budget totaling \$47.2 million, which included an increase totaling \$730,000.
+The GHC 9-1-1 Board of Managers approved the 2021 operational budget totaling \$46.5 million, which included an increase totaling \$420,000 or 1%.